kcp-dev/kcp/docs/locations-and-scheduling.md

   locationWorkspace: root:default:location-ws
 ```

-which wiil finally result in another `state.internal.workload.kcp.dev/<cluster-id>` label added to the ns, and the ns will have two different
+which will result in another `state.internal.workload.kcp.dev/<cluster-id>` label added to the Namespace, and the Namespace will have two different
 `state.internal.workload.kcp.dev/<cluster-id>` label.

 Placement is in the `Ready` status condition when

-1. selected location matchs the `Placement` spec.
+1. selected location matches the `Placement` spec.
 2. selected location exists in the location workspace.

 #### Sync target removing